frankelavsky/academic_homepage/_posts/2023-09-20-introducing-data-navigator.markdown

 - [Our codebase on GitHub](https://github.com/cmudig/data-navigator): if you want to check out our codebase, typescript types, and follow for future developments.
 - [Data Navigator on NPM](https://www.npmjs.com/package/data-navigator?activeTab=readme): if you're ready to get started and try it out.

-## The full rundown of our latest project
+## The rundown: Why make a tool like Data Navigator?
 We've made great strides in recent years for data visualization accessibility.

 In [Chartability](https://www.frank.computer/chartability/), my set of guidelines for accessible visualization, there are [50 different things worth checking](https://chartability.github.io/POUR-CAF/#thetests) that can cause barriers for people with disabilities.
 And I've performed over 120,000 tests with Chartability to date.
 Every data visualization I've evaluated contained at least one failed Chartability test.